Layr-Labs/devkit-cli/README.md

   This is where you implement your AVS's core business logic.
 It processes an incoming task and returns a `TaskResponse`.
 Replace the placeholder comment with the actual logic you want to run during task execution.

 - **`ValidateTask(*TaskRequest)`**
   This method allows you to pre-validate a task before executing it.
-Use this to ensure your task meets your AVS’s criteria (e.g., argument format, access control, etc.).
+Use this to ensure your task meets your AVS's criteria (e.g., argument format, access control, etc.).

 These functions will be invoked automatically when using `devkit avs call`, enabling you to quickly test and iterate on your AVS logic.